 3) Work on Creating Order in Your Business

-- Tidy up and de-clutter – Like your home, your clinic needs regular spring cleaning.
-By creating an environment that is calm and ordered, you’ll find new energy to start tackling bigger tasks.
+- Tidy up and de-clutter – Like your home, your clinic needs a regular spring cleaning.
+By creating an environment that is calm and ordered, you’ll find new energy to start tackling bigger tasks;

-- Invest in systems – Reduce human error and wasted time by implementing a practice management software solution (we know a great one!
+- Invest in systems – Reduce human error and wasted time by implementing a practice management software solution, we know a great one!
 (Read our case study on Allison Wheatley on how she levelled-up her practice to be more automated, streamlined and professional);

 4) Make a Smooth Transition from Work to Play

-It can be difficult to immediately transition from a high-intensity work day to enjoying a relaxed evening.
+It can be difficult to immediately transition from a high-intensity workday to enjoy a relaxed evening.
 Having an “end of day” ritual works as a mental line in the sand that separates one from the other.
 It can also help reduce tension at home because you’re in a better frame of mind when you re-enter family life.

 Some ideas for rituals to help de-stress after a long day: